-for the first $\lambda_{1}(\Xi)$ and second $\lambda_{2}(\Xi)$ uniform Lyapunov exponents of the linearization cocycle $\Xi$ over $(C([-\tau,0];\mathbb{R}),\varphi)$ (see Remark \ref{REM: RobustnessLargLyapExp}).
-Thus, as in finite dimensions, it is expected that such a condition will guarantee the global stability. \end{remark}
+for the first and the second uniform Lyapunov exponents $\lambda_{1}(\Xi)$ and $\lambda_{2}(\Xi)$ of the derivative cocycle $\Xi$ over $(C([-\tau,0];\mathbb{R}),\varphi)$, see Remark \ref{REM: RobustnessLargLyapExp}.
+Thus, as in finite dimensions, such a condition is expected to guarantee global stability. \end{remark}